ansible/ansible-documentation/docs/docsite/rst/playbook_guide/index.rst

 * Running conditional tasks and evaluating conditions with playbook tests.
 * Using blocks to group sets of tasks.

-You can also learn how to use Ansible playbooks more effectively by creating re-usable files and roles, including and importing playbooks, and running selected parts of a playbook with tags.
+You can also learn how to use Ansible playbooks more effectively by using collections, creating re-usable files and roles, including and importing playbooks, and running selected parts of a playbook with tags.

 .. toctree::
    :maxdepth: 2